 In testing for iron deficiency, you don’t want to just check your iron stores.
 You want your doctor to look at serum iron, total iron-binding capacity (TIBC), percent saturation and ferritin.
 Ferritin is a storage protein that can reflect your body’s stores of iron.
 Iron level is just a brief view in your serum and ferritin reflects your body’s stores.
 The ferritin lab ranges are 10 to 150 ng/ml for females and 20 to 400 for males, which is a huge range.
 I like to see optimal ferritin levels in the 60 to 90 ng/ml range.

 A woman at the level of 20 can have major symptoms even though you’re considered within the normal range.
 Then we look at other things as well.
 You don’t want to just look at iron levels.
 You also want to check at the minimum, a CBC, comprehensive metabolic panel, thyroid TSH, T3, T4, lipids.
 I also like to check several other factors including B12, folic acid, vitamin D and magnesium.
 You want to get a more complete picture.

 If you want a more complete list, on page 104 of my book I give a comprehensive health panel, which has 27 different items.
 You can look at that if you’d like.
 But at the minimum, I would do those listed above.

-What are the most common causes of low iron?
-Decreased intake, increased blood loss due to menstruation in women, internal bleeding as in an ulcer, or decreased absorption.
+What are the most common causes of an iron deficiency?
+Decreased intake, increased blood loss due to menstruation in women, internal bleeding as in an ulcer, or decreased iron absorption.
 I also see gluten sensitivity and other food reactions with people who are iron deficient.